Menu Search

 The album’s title, Black Up, is a reference to the idea of blackness as a cosmic force, something that transcends race and geography.
 This idea is reflected in the album’s sound, which blends together a wide range of influences to create something that is truly otherworldly.
 From the use of African rhythms and instrumentation to the incorporation of electronic and experimental sounds, Black Up is an album that keeps surprising and challenging the listener.

 One of the key features of Black Up is its use of sonic layering.
 The album’s beats and samples are constantly evolving, with new sounds and textures revealing themselves with each listen.
 The album’s lyricism is similarly abstract and challenging.
-Ishmael Butler’s lyrics are often dense and cryptic, filled with references to mythology, science fiction, and personal experiences.
+Ishmael Butler’s dense lyrics are often cryptic, and filled with references to mythology, science fiction, and personal experiences.
 Like MF DOOM’s lyrics on Madvillainy, the lyrics on Black Up require close attention to fully appreciate them.
 For fans of Madvillainy, Black Up is an album that will challenge, surprise, and delight in equal measure.

 Aesop Rock - Labor Days (2001)